 This program uses instructional techniques suited to adult learners, including real world instruction and personalized academic advising.
 We also offer networking opportunities and accelerated programming.

-The CTS program is offered through a partnership between the College of Continuing Education and the College of Education at Sacramento State.
+The BSCTS program is offered through a partnership between the College of Continuing Education and the College of Education at Sacramento State.

 This degree program provides students with:

 Students are encouraged to find the career path that is the best fit for them.
-Past CTS graduates have followed their paths to become:
+Past BSCTS graduates have followed their paths to become: